RalphORama/ralphdrake.com/README.md

 ## About

 This is the code that runs my personal website, [ralphdrake.com](https://ralphdrake.com).
-It's not deployed there right now, as it's still incomplete.

 ## Setup

 1. Clone the project into any given directory
+2. Make sure you have [Grunt-CLI](https://github.com/gruntjs/grunt-cli) installed (`npm install -g grunt-cli`)
-2. Run `npm install && grunt`
+3. Run `npm install && grunt`
-3. Point NGINX or Apache at the `dist` folder
+4. Point NGINX or Apache at the `dist` folder

 ## Roadmap